Nihlus/AdvancedDLSupport/docs/quickstart.md

 }
 ```

-Using this interface, we can then initialize an anonymous type which implements our interface, and allows us to use the
+Using this interface, we can then initialize a generated type which implements our interface, and allows us to use the
 native library.

 ```cs